varabyte/kobweb/README.md

 > [!NOTE]
 > You can find [official documentation for CSS custom properties here](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties).

-Using variables is fairly simple.
+Using style variables is fairly simple.
 You first declare one without a value (but lock it down to a type) and later you can initialize it within a style using `Modifier.setVariable(...)`:

 ```kotlin
 val dialogWidth by StyleVariable<CSSLengthValue>()